by Wali Mohammad Kandiwal

 The camp which we lived in for several years was located on the eastern part of the Sadda Bazaar of Kurram Agency.
 There were four major tribes, namely Masuzi, Alisherzai, Bangash, and Fari, living in the surrounded areas.
-Turi (shiites) left Sadda after they fought with Sunni, but they still have lands and markets in Sadaa Bazaar.
+Turi (Shiites) left Sadda after they fought with Sunni, but they still have lands and markets in Sadaa Bazaar.
 Our camp was located in a Dashta (desert), where there was nothing, not even clean drinking water.
-We would drink the rainwater from a pond which had small red worms.
-Then we started to bring water from a village of the host community located more than one kilometer away from that camp.
+We would drink the rainwater from a pond which had small red worms in it.
+Then we started to bring water from a village of the host community located more than one kilometre away from the camp.

 One day, I was sitting in the house of Majbor, an internally displaced person.
-Majbor belongs to the Arab tribe originally from Baghlan province which is in the north of Afghanistan and a neighboring province of Kunduz, where Taliban still have a stronghold.
+Majbor belongs to the Arab tribe originally from the Baghlan province which is in the north of Afghanistan and a neighboring province of Kunduz, where the Taliban still have a stronghold.
 He was telling us his story of how and why he left Baghlan.
-Apart from complaining about his living condition in that informal settlement, Majbor also claimed that he did not receive any assistance neither from the Afghan government nor from the humanitarian organizations.
+Apart from complaining about his living condition in that informal settlement, Majbor also claimed that he did not receive any assistance neither from the Afghan government nor from the humanitarian organisations.
 He repeatedly told us that he had been displaced very recently, just 15 days ago.
-And when I asked whether the house he was living in was his own? he said yes.
-He added that he and his wife has constructed that house in less than 15 days.
-It was a mud contracted house, with I think two rooms and surrounding walls, and it was built relatively well.
+And when I asked whether the house he was living in was his own, he said yes.
+He added that he and his wife had constructed that house in less than 15 days.
+It was a mud contracted house with two rooms and surrounding walls, and it was built relatively well.
 However, to find such a place in an informal settlement in Kabul, and then to build such a house might take months, if not years.
 I was thinking and asking myself, so why would he say that he displaced very recently or more simply, why he would lie?
-I understood later that most of the humanitarian organizations have the extra criteria to help those who became IDPs recently, but not the ones who are protracted.
-Therefore, Majbor might have confused us as those organizations who would be able to help him if he was recently displaced.
-I have witnessed several times when the IDPs or returnees were not saying the truth, and I was feeling bad each time after hearing that, and sometimes I was not even interested to listen, because I considered that this is just a waste of time.
+I understood later that most of the humanitarian organisations have the extra criteria to help those who became IDPs recently, but not the ones who are protracted.
+Therefore, Majbor might have confused us with those organisations who would be able to help him if he was recently displaced.
+I have witnessed several times when the IDPs or returnees were not telling the truth, and I was feeling bad each time after hearing that, and sometimes I was not even interested to listen, because I considered that this was just a waste of time.

 One may ask, so what is the solution, or what do the IDPs or refugee need or want the most when they get displaced?
 Or what should be changed in terms of policy or selection criteria?

-It is not possible to come up with a clear answer as to what exactly are the assistance they need because of the complexity of their displacements’ circumstances.
+It is not possible to come up with a clear answer as to what exactly is the assistance they need because of the complexity of their displacement circumstances.
 However, a few points can be highlighted in this regard.
-First, the response should be as contextualized as possible.
-Second, instead of offering what the organizations can offer, the displaced population should be consulted for their needs, and therefore the humanitarian aids’ assessment questions should be a bit more open.
-Third, a deeper research needs to be conducted to critically review the beneficiary selection criteria which divide the displaced population into several categories, and shaping the response to them.
-In addition, the research should focus to reflect the voice of these different groups of displaced population to understand their thoughts against the response of the humanitarian organization to displaced population.
+First, the response should be as contextualised as possible.
+Second, instead of offering what the organisations can offer, the displaced population should be consulted for their needs, and therefore the humanitarian aids’ assessment questions should be a bit more open.
+Third, deeper research needs to be conducted to critically review the beneficiary selection criteria which divide the displaced population into several categories, and shapes the response to them.
+In addition, research should reflect the voice of these different groups of displaced people to understand their thoughts regarding the response of the humanitarian organisation to displaced population.

 The views in this article are those of the author alone and do not necessarily reflect the views of OxMo.